-Figure 34 describes the format of the parameter area for VS1.
+Figure 33 describes the format of the parameter area for VS1.
 Note that the fields in the parameter area are filled in chronologically; therefore, not all fields are meaningful for all exits.
-The first 36 bytes shown in Figure 34 describe the format of the parameter area for VS2.
+The first 36 bytes shown in Figure 33 describe the format of the parameter area for VS2.

-Figure 35 summarizes the information available to each exit (in addition to common exit parameters, described in Figure 34) when each exit is called, and the return from each exit to the control program.
+Figure 34 summarizes the information available to each exit (in addition to common exit parameters, described in Figure 33) when each exit is called, and the return from each exit to the control program.
 The names in parentheses are mandatory entry-point names that must be assigned.

-splacement om Pointer Field Size Data Format Description 0 8 EBCDIC Job name 8 4 binary Time, in hundredths of a second, that the reader recognized the JOB card for this job 12 4 packed decimal Date that the reader recognized the JOB card for the job, in the form 00YYDDDF, where F is the sign 16 4 EBCDIC System identifier and model identifier (two bytes each) 20 8 EBCDIC User identification field.
+Displacement from Pointer Field Size Data Format Description 0 8 EBCDIC Job name 8 4 binary Time, in hundredths of a second, that the reader recognized the JOB card for this job 12 4 packed decimal Date that the reader recognized the JOB card for the job, in the form 00YYDDDF, where F is the sign 16 4 EBCDIC System identifier and model identifier (two bytes each 20 8 EBCDIC User identification field.
 SMF places this data in all subsequent records for this job.
 This field is initialized to EBCDIC blanks for each job.
-1 28 1 binary Number of the step being processed 29 1 binary Eight indicators of SMF options that are selected by the user.
+1 28 1 binary Number of the step being processed 29 1 binary Eight indicators of SMF options that are selected by th user.
 A bit setting of 1 indicates the related option was selected.
-Bit Option Job accounting Step accounting Dynamic exits Data set accounting Volume accounting Reserved Temporary data set scratch records 0-Background job 1-Foreground job2 30 2 binary Reserved 32 4 binary User communication field.
-This field is intended to be a user exit routine communication field.
+Bit Option Job accounting Step accounting Dynamic exits Data set accounting Volume accounting Reserved Temporary data set scratch records O-Background job I-Foreground job2 30 2 binary Reserved 32 4 binary User communication field.
+This field is intended to be user exit routine communication field.
 The reader initializes this field to zeros only when the reader is started or a transient reader is restored.
-1 he following fi elds apply to only VS1: 36 4 binary Real time in reader, in hundredths of a second 40 4 binary Number of lines read 44 1 binary Job priority 45 1 binary Reserved 46 1 EBCDIC Job class 47 1 EBCDIC Reserved 48 4 binary Real time to print, in hundredths of a second 52 4 binary Number of SYSOUT lines printed 56 4 binary Real time to punch, in hundredths of a second 60 4 binary Number of SYSOUT lines punched 64 4 binary Real time for tape, in hundredths of a second
+1 The following fi elds apply to only VSI. · · · · · · · · · · · · · · · · · · · 36 4 binary Real time in reader, in hundredths of a second 40 4 binary Number of lines read 44 1 binary Job priority 45 1 binary Reserved 46 1 EBCDIC Job class 47 1 EBCDIC Reserved 48 4 binary Real time to print, in hundredths of a second 52 4 binary Number of SYSOUT lines printed 56 4 binary Real time to punch, in hundredths of a second 60 4 binary Number of SYSOUT lines punched 64 4 binary Real time for tape, in hundredths of a second 68 4 binary Number of SYSOUT lines written to tape

-These two fields are the only fields provided for user modification.
-Because TSO does not operate under VS1, bit 7 is always 0 when VS1 is used.
+1 These two fields are the only fields provided for user modification.
+2 Because TSO does not operate under VS1, bit 7 is always 0 when VS1 is used.

-Figure 34.
+Figure 33.
 Common Exit Parameter Area